ZeshuiLi/ZeshuiLi.github.io/_pages/about.md

 Biography
 ---
-I am a recent Ph.D graduate from Nanjing University. <font color=red>I am looking for a postdoctoral position in the field of wireless sensing.</font> During my doctoral studies, I am supervised by professor [Guihai Chen](http://cs.nju.edu.cn/gchen/) and associate professor [Haipeng Dai](http://cs.nju.edu.cn/daihp/).
+I am a recent Ph.D graduate from Nanjing University, and <font color=red>looking for a postdoctoral position in the field of wireless sensing.</font> During my doctoral studies, I am supervised by professor [Guihai Chen](http://cs.nju.edu.cn/gchen/) and associate professor [Haipeng Dai](http://cs.nju.edu.cn/daihp/).
 I also has deep cooperation with professor [Wei Wang](http://cs.nju.edu.cn/ww/).

 From 2011 to 2014, I am a member of [XiaoMing-Lab](http://www.xiaoming-lab.com/).